cod-e-ash/FindSource/README.md

 **Step 4.**

-Add libraries to library list.
+Add libraries to library list using below command.
 ```
 LIBLIST
 ```